Archive product

 Description

 Antique prestige furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Classical style furniture corresponds to Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese "barocco" – which translates to an irregularly developed pearl.
-These were highly representative pieces of furniture, literally dripping with brilliance and playing a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese "barocco"—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive.
-It used brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite specific products but offered many new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique suitable for your interior.

 The most important aspect of stylish antique furniture is originality.
-And this ultimately matters to the buyer because the market is filled with many forgeries.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the actual description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details